 The Bartbinder

-Creating a perfect Gamsbart takes a specialist called a Bartbinder (beard binder), and there are only around 200 of these experts still working today.
-It takes a lot of patience, and a LOT of hours to create each one.
-First the hairs are cleaned, dried and combed.
-Then they are selected one by one, and sorted by size.
-It takes a special eye, and “finger gefühl” (tactile sensation) to correctly sort them.
-Approximately 150 hairs goes into each little bundle which is then carefully tied and trimmed.
+Creating a perfect Gamsbart takes a specialist called a Bartbinder (beard binder), and only around 200 of these experts are still working today.
+It takes a lot of patience and a LOT of hours to create each one.
+First, the hairs are cleaned, dried, and combed.
+Then, one by one, they are selected and sorted by size.
+Correctly sorting them takes a sharp eye and “finger gefühl” (tactile sensation).
+Approximately 150 hairs go into each little bundle, which is then carefully tied and trimmed.
 The smaller bundles are then wrapped and sewn together around a metal holder into a bigger bundle.
-The shorter ones inside, and longer outside, so the hair falls correctly in a perfect semi-sphere plume.
-Finally, the completed bundle is placed in a silver cone that attaches to the Tyrolean hat.
+The shorter ones are inside and longer outside, so the hair falls correctly in a perfect semi-sphere plume.
+Finally, the completed bundle gets set into a silver cone that attaches to the Tyrolean hat.

 The biggest completed plumes are comprised of approximately 450 smaller bundles (so….
 450 times 150… that’s 67,500 INDIVIDUAL hairs!).
-Each hair carefully chosen and trimmed.
+Each hair is carefully chosen and trimmed.
 The completed large Gamsbart will take 50-60 hours to make!
-No wonder the really big ones sell for over €1500!!
+No wonder the huge ones sell for over €1500!!

-The average sized one is made up of 30-40 smaller bundles, takes only 5-6 hours to construct, and is much more reasonable in cost (although, in size, they aren’t as impressive… and as you know, it is about size)
+The average-sized one is made up of 30-40 smaller bundles, takes only 5-6 hours to construct, and is much more reasonable in cost (although, in size, they aren’t as impressive… and as you know, it is about the size)

 5Gamsbart Brush German Oktoberfest Hunter Hat by E.H.G | Metal Edelweiss & Strap 5.5